SEAN: Last week of the month, and we have a few interesting tidbits from around the mangasphere.

 MICHELLE: I like to marathon my Urasawa, so I actually haven’t read 20th Century Boys beyond the first volume.
 At some point I will have to find the time to remedy this.

-MELINDA: Fortunately, Urasawa is eminently re-readable, so if nothing else, we can revisit old worlds while waiting for the new.
+MJ: Fortunately, Urasawa is eminently re-readable, so if nothing else, we can revisit old worlds while waiting for the new.

 ANNA: I think I’m only halfway through this series, but I intend to catch up one day!